Keinberger/sol-governed-nft-marketplace/README.md

 The deploy scripts will take care of setting up the contracts, so access-control, upgradeability and other features are set up properly.

+>""Note""
-NOTE: The deployer still retains all governance tokens after deployment.
-In a real implementation of the project, the tokens would need to be distributed among shareholders of the project, to provide true decentralized governance of the marketplace.
+>The deployer still retains all governance tokens after deployment.
+In a real implementation of the project, the tokens would need to be
+>distributed among shareholders of the project, to provide true decentralized governance of the marketplace.

 ### Scripts